desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 Not all existing DS automation deployments have made the same choices with respect to these questions, leading to somewhat inconsistent behavior.
 From the perspective of a domain holder with domain names under various TLDs, this may be unexpected and confusing.

 New deployments of DS automation therefore SHOULD follow the recommendations set out in this document, to achieve a more uniform treatment across suffixes and to minimize user surprise.
+The recommendations are intended to provide baseline safety and uniformity of behavior across parents.
+Registries with additional requirements on DS update checks MAY implement any additional checks in line with local policy.

 In the following sections, operational questions are first raised and answered with the corresponding recommendations.
 Each section is concluded with an analysis of its recommendations, and related considerations.